There's currently no cure for autosomal dominant polycystic kidney disease (ADPKD), and it isn't possible to stop cysts forming in the kidneys.

-However, treatment is available to help manage the various problems the condition can cause, such as high blood pressure (hypertension), pain and kidney stones.
+The various problems associated with ADPKD, such as high blood pressure (hypertension), pain and kidney stones, can also be treated.

-If you are diagnosed with ADPKD, you will usually see a kidney specialist, who can help draw up a suitable treatment plan.
+If you're diagnosed with ADPKD, you'll usually see a kidney specialist, who can help draw up a suitable treatment plan.
+The plan will also include what you would want to do if your kidneys stop working sufficiently (kidney failure).

 Some of the main treatments are described below.